anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 • Abstraction: A standardized network abstraction layer between the Virtualisation Layers and the Network Physical Resources Layer that hides (or abstracts) the details of the Network Physical resources from the Virtualisation Layers.

-> **Note:**  In deployment phases this principle may be applied in many different ways e.g. depending on target use case requirements, workload characteristics, different algorithm implementions of pipeline stages and available platforms.
+> **Note:**  In deployment phases this principle may be applied in many different ways e.g. depending on target use case requirements, workload characteristics, different algorithm implementations of pipeline stages and available platforms.
 The network abstraction layer supports, for example, physical resources with or without programmable hardware acceleration, or programmable network switches

-•Agnosticity : Define Network Fabric concepts and models that can carry any type of traffic in terms of:
+•Agnosticism: Define Network Fabric concepts and models that can carry any type of traffic in terms of:
     Control, User and Management traffic types
-    Acceleration technologies supporting multiple types of Infrastructure deployments and Network Function workloads
+    Acceleration technologies supporting multiple types of infrastructure deployments and network function workloads

 •Automation: Enable end-to-end automation, from Physical Fabric installation and provisioning to automation of workload onboarding.

-•Openness: All Networking is based on open source or standardized APIs (North Bound Interfaces (NBI) and South Bound Interfaces (SBI)) and should enable integration of open source networking components (e.g. SDN controllers).
+•Openness: All networking is based on open source or standardized APIs (North Bound Interfaces (NBI) and South Bound Interfaces (SBI)) and should enable integration of open source networking components (e.g. SDN controllers).

-•Programmability: Should enable a programmable forwarding plane controlled from a separately deployed control plane.
+•Programmability: Network model enables a programmable forwarding plane controlled from a separately deployed control plane.

-•Scalability: Should be scalable to handle all traffic traverse North-South and East-West enabling small up to large deployments.
+•Scalability: Network model enables scalability to handle all traffic traverse North-South and East-West enabling small up to large deployments.

-•Workload agnostic: Should be capable to to provide connectivity to any type of workloads, including VNF , CNF and BareMetal workloads.
+•Workload agnostic: Network model is capable to provide connectivity to any type of workloads, including VNF, CNF and BareMetal workloads.

-•Telco Grade: Should support deployments of the telco grade worklaods.
+•Telco Grade: Network model is capable of supporting deployments of the telco grade workloads.

-•Future proof: Should support known and emerging technology trends e.g. SmartNICs, FPGAs and Programmable Switches, multi-cloud aspects (public/private/hybrid), and Edge related technologies.
+•Future proof: Network model is extendible to support known and emerging technology trends including SmartNICs, FPGAs and Programmable Switches, integrated for multi-clouds, and Edge related technologies.